-You can also use most wood fillers to repair dents and cover cracks on the natural wood surface.
+Most wood fillers work to repair dents and cover cracks on the natural wood surface.
 This is because it acts as wood binders made of sandable material mixed in a solution of hardening resin.
 It deepens into the wood and binds wood fibers.

 Types of Wood Fillers

 There are different wood fillers you can come across– some are sandable and others are stainable.
-Some of our resident woodworkers used a wood filler from wood dust combined with lacquer, varnish, or wood glue.
+You also have the option to DIY your own wood filler from wood dust combined with lacquer, varnish, or wood glue.

-Depending on your wood material condition, you can choose either water-based or solvent-based.
+But depending on your wood material condition, you can choose from either water-based or solvent-based products.
 Primarily, you can use wood filler to cover the voids or fill holes on the wooden surface but you should know their different characteristics.

 Solvent vs Water Fillers